778 · 817 · 0748

 What to look for

-Signs that might prompt a visit: the head held consistently to one side (congenital torticolis); marked skull asymmetry that persists beyond the first few weeks; persistent difficulty feeding or latching; unexplained and prolonged crying; significant digestive distress without an identified cause; a baby who seems unable to settle.
+Signs that might prompt a visit: the head held consistently to one side; marked skull asymmetry that persists beyond the first few weeks; persistent difficulty feeding or latching; unexplained and prolonged crying; significant digestive distress without an identified cause; a baby who seems unable to settle and/or sleep.

 These signs do not always point to something Osteopathy can address.
 Sometimes they point to something medical.
 Part of the first session is making that assessment honestly — and referring on if that is what the picture indicates.

-Contexts worth mentioning when you book: very long or very short labours, forceps or ventouse delivery, emergency caesarean, cord around the neck, breech or face presentation.
+Contexts worth mentioning when you book: very long or very short labours, forceps or vacuum-assisted delivery, emergency caesarean, cord around the neck, breech or face presentation, or breathing difficulty at birth.
 Any of these increases the likelihood that some support is warranted.

 What a session looks like

 Work with babies and young children looks quite different from adult sessions.
 The contact is very light — often just the weight of a hand, following what the body offers.
-There is no manipulation, no thrust, nothing done against the tissue's direction.
-A baby's system responds well to very little.
-Babies often move during a session — turning, stretching, arching, crying briefly and then settling.
-This is not distress; it is often a sign that something is releasing.
+There is no manipulation — no adjustment-like movements.
+A baby's system responds well to very little, though it sometimes needs firm, steady support.
+Babies often move during a session — turning, stretching, arching, crying briefly, sighing and then settling.
+This is not distress; it is often a sign that something is changing and expressing.

 A parent or guardian is present throughout.
 The first session includes a full assessment to determine whether Osteopathic care is indicated and safe for your child.

-Two to three sessions typically addresses most functional presentations in infants — digestive difficulties, sleep disruption, persistent unsettledness.
-Structural patterns (significant cranial asymmetry, torticolis) may need more, with progress tracked toward a clear endpoint.
+Two to three sessions typically address most functional presentations in infants — digestive difficulties, sleep disruption, persistent unsettledness.
+Structural patterns (significant cranial asymmetry, torticollis) may need more, with progress tracked toward a clear endpoint.
 If I do not see meaningful improvement within a few sessions, I will tell you and suggest what else is worth trying.

 The evidence base, honestly